 If you like to ride the train to work, this neighborhood may be for you.
 NeighborhoodScout's research revealed that 33.3% of the Seaman Ave / N Long Beach Rd neighborhood's commuters ride the train to and from work each day, which is more than we found in 97.6% of America's neighborhoods.

-Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
-The Seaman Ave / N Long Beach Rd neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
+Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
 Long commutes can be brutal.
 They take time, money, and energy, leaving less of you for yourself and your family.
 The residents of the Seaman Ave / N Long Beach Rd neighborhood unfortunately have the distinction of having, on average, a longer commute than most any neighborhood in America.
 9.1% of commuters here travel more than one hour just one-way to work.
 That is more than two hours per day.
 This percentage with two-hour + round-trip commutes is higher than NeighborhoodScout found in 95.0% of all neighborhoods in America.

 Did you know that the Seaman Ave / N Long Beach Rd neighborhood has more Austrian and Irish ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 2.3% of this neighborhood's residents have Austrian ancestry and 32.9% have Irish ancestry.